 Moving the kittens

-Our kittens will only leave after 14 weeks or when they go abroad at least after 18 weeks.
+Our kittens will only leave at a minimum age of 14 weeks, or when they go abroad, within Europe, at least after 18 weeks.
 For overseas export they will be at least 6 months old.
-They will be fully vaccinated and have their rabiŽs set 3 weeks in advance before they go abroad.
+They will be fully vaccinated and have their rabiŽs vaccination set at the age of 13 weeks.
 They are microchipped and several times treated against worms and parasites.
-They get their passport, a health certificate togerher with their pedigree and a nice extended package to start up.
+They get their passport, a health certificate together with their pedigree and a nice extended package to start up.
 We will not neuter our kittens, prior to moving out of our home

 After the move.

 We would be delighted when we get some info now and then about their development.

 If for what ever kind of reason, the cat has to be removed or get sick, we would like to be informed.
 If possible we will advice and help as much as possible to find a reasonable solution.

 The hand of a breeder is the hand that calms the mother during delivery ...

 It is the hand that caresses her belly to try to calm the contractions ...

 The hand of a breeder is the hand that opens the way to facilitate the birth of the babies ...